 Sec.
 5-158. - Inspections and investigations.

-Agents, officials, or other qualified persons authorized by the town will periodically inspect land-disturbing activities to ensure compliance with the Act, this article, or rules or orders adopted or issued pursuant to this article, and to determine whether the measures required in the soil erosion and sedimentation control plan are effecting in controlling erosion and sediment resulting from land-disturbing activity.
+Agents, officials, or other qualified persons authorized by the Town will periodically inspect land-disturbing activities to ensure compliance with the Act, this article, or rules or orders adopted or issued pursuant to this article, and to determine whether the measures required in the soil erosion and sedimentation control plan are effecting in controlling erosion and sediment resulting from land-disturbing activity.
 Notice of the right to inspect shall be included in the letter of soil erosion and sedimentation control plan approval of each soil erosion and sedimentation control plan.

-No person shall willfully resist, delay, or obstruct an authorized representative, employee, or agent of the town while that person is inspecting or attempting to inspect a land-disturbing activity under this section.
+No person shall willfully resist, delay, or obstruct an authorized representative, employee, or agent of the Town while that person is inspecting or attempting to inspect a land-disturbing activity under this section.

-If, it is determined that a person engaged in land-disturbing activity has failed to comply with the Act, this article, or rules, or orders adopted or issued pursuant to this article, a notice of violation shall be served upon that person.
+If, it is determined that a Person engaged in land-disturbing activity has failed to comply with the Act, this article, or rules, or orders adopted or issued pursuant to this article, a notice of violation shall be served upon that Person.
 The notice may be served by any means authorized under G.S.
-1A-1, Rule 4 or in the case of violations on single-family residential lots, be served by personnel service with a return of service form.
+1A-1, Rule 4.

-The notice shall specify a date by which the person must comply with the Act, or this article, or rules, or orders adopted pursuant to this article, and inform the person of the actions that need to be taken to comply with the Act, this article, or rules or orders adopted pursuant to this article.
+The notice shall specify a date by which the Person must comply with the Act, or this article, or rules, or orders adopted pursuant to this article, and inform the Person of the actions that need to be taken to comply with the Act, this article, or rules or orders adopted pursuant to this article.
 However, no time period for compliance need be given for failure to submit a soil erosion and sedimentation control plan for approval or for obstructing, hampering or interfering with an authorized representative while in the process of carrying out his official duties.
-Any person who fails to comply within the time specified is subject to the civil and criminal penalties provided in this article.
+Any Person who fails to comply within the time specified is subject to the civil and criminal penalties provided in G.S.
+113A-64 and this article.

-The town shall have the power to conduct such investigation as it may reasonably deem necessary to carry out its duties as prescribed in this article, and for this purpose to enter at reasonable times upon any property, public or private, for the purpose of investigating and inspecting the sites of any land-disturbing activity.
+The Town shall have the power to conduct such investigation as it may reasonably deem necessary to carry out its duties as prescribed in this article, and for this purpose to enter at reasonable times upon any property, public or private, for the purpose of investigating and inspecting the sites of any land-disturbing activity.

-The town shall also have the power to require written statements, or the filing of reports under oath, with respect to pertinent questions relating to land-disturbing activity.
+The Town shall also have the power to require written statements, or the filing of reports under oath, with respect to pertinent questions relating to land-disturbing activity.

 The landowner, the financially responsible party, or the landowner's or the financially responsible party's agent shall perform an inspection of the area covered by the plan after each phase of the plan has been completed and after establishment of temporary ground cover in accordance with G.S.
 113A-57(2).
 The person who performs the inspection shall maintain and make available a record of the inspection at the site of the land-disturbing activity.
 The record shall set out any significant deviation from the approved erosion control plan, identify any measures that may be required to correct the deviation, and document the completion of those measures.
 The record shall be maintained until permanent ground cover has been established as required by the approved erosion and sedimentation control plan.
 The inspections required by this subsection shall be in addition to inspections required by G.S.
 113A-61.1.

+The Stormwater Engineering Manager may issue a stop work order to any person in violation of this article.

 (Ord. of 7-16-96, § 18; Ord.
 No. 05-0719-11, § 1, 7-19-05; Ord.
 No. 07-0821-12, § 7, 8-21-07)